 The Art of the Human Body with Baylor College of Medicine

-Taught by MFAH Education staff and Dr. Ashok Balasubramanyam, this six-session elective uses the visual arts to strengthen and broaden the understanding of the human body.
+Taught by Museum staff and Dr. Ashok Balasubramanyam, this six-session elective uses the visual arts to strengthen and broaden the understanding of the human body.
 The course focuses heavily on improving observation skills, especially in terms of recognizing subtlety, symmetry and the effects of color, and reinforces the ability to articulate those observations accurately.
-Issues of ambiguity, bias and empathy are also addressed, and students have the opportunity to participate in a figure drawing session led by a MFAH instructor.
+Issues of ambiguity, bias and empathy are also addressed, and students have the opportunity to participate in a figure drawing session led by an MFAH instructor.

 The Art of Assessment with Lone Star College-Montgomery Nursing Program